 World Nomads travel insurance plans include coverage for trip cancellation and trip interruption.
 If you need to delay, cancel or reschedule your trip before you leave home, you may be able to make a claim for covered costs.

 There are a million reasons why you might want to cancel your trip.
 Maybe you’re fighting with your travel companions and can’t stand the thought of spending time with them.
-Or maybe you decided that the money might be better spent somewhere else.
-Or it could be as simple as you’ve just changed your mind.
+Or maybe you’ve just changed your mind.

-While travel insurance won’t cover these reasons, there are a number of other events that qualify for trip cancellation cover.
+While travel insurance won’t cover these reasons, some events do qualify for trip cancellation coverage.
 For example:

 - A death in your or your travel companion’s family.